Corporate Spin-offs or Entrepreneurial Start-ups

 The Biggest Difference is Funding

 Entrepreneurial start-ups must fight the up-hill battle to locate and secure funding through pitches with the 3F’s, Family, Friends and Fools, Angel Investors, and Venture Capitalist.
-Corporate Spin-offs don’t have unlimited funds; but, these start-ups bypass the initial funding hurdles and enter with more funding than most start-ups can attain in multiple years.
+Corporate Spin-offs don’t have unlimited funds; but, these start-ups bypass the initial funding hurdles and enter with more funding than most start-ups can attain in a decade.

 It Isn’t Just Funding Though

 It isn’t only funding that differentiates these two types of start-ups.
 Entrepreneurial start-ups must work with many investors, advisors, boards, etc. to accomplish tasks that they would normally have hired for, but cannot afford.
 Corporate spin-offs will still utilize volunteers, investors, advisors, and boards to develop the company; however, these companies can use employees from the corporation and have the funding to secure employees to finish tasks.

 Entrepreneurs entering the market have so many hurdles to tackle, corporate spinoffs are just one more thing to deter entrepreneurs from ever starting.
 The big corporations might dominate emerging new markets but it’s likely they can’t do that based on antiquated or bureaucratic approaches.
 What is most likely to emerge is a highbred marriage extracting the best from each.